psychopy/psychopy/docs/source/index.rst

 News
 ====================

+**Latest version**: 3.0.0 beta (multiple versions) released July 2018

+See the launch video at https://www.youtube.com/watch?v=bprYeBzkUc8 to get more info.

+Supporting online studies and announcing our own experiment server at Pavlovia.org

 **Buy the official book!**

 You can now :red:`buy the book`, `Building Experiments in PsychoPy <https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480#reviews>`_ from Sage Publishing!